-It is the strategy of the West Midlands Fire and Rescue Authority to have in place a structured risk management framework which supports the assessment and treatment of its corporate risks, as it is recognised that such a strategy will support the Fire and Rescue Authority in achieving its vision of 'Making West Midlands Safer'.
+It is the strategy of the West Midlands Fire and Rescue Authority to have in place a structured risk management framework.
+It is through a process of informed decision making which considers the identification and management of risk that the Fire Authority will be better able to deliver its vision of 'Making West Midlands Safer'.